EngrIBGIT/Distribution_Network_Analysis_for_Power_Charge_Utilities/README.md

 __D.
 Cost Management:__ Balancing increased load demands and grid reliability comes at a significant cost.
 PowerCharge Utilities must optimize network investments to manage expenses effectively.

 ## Rationale for the Project:
-Distribution Network Analysis in the energy industry refers to the process of studying and evaluating the electrical distribution networks that deliver electricity from high-voltage transmission lines to end-users, such as homes, businesses, and industrial facilities.
+Distribution Network Analysis in the energy industry refers to studying and evaluating the electrical distribution networks that deliver electricity from high-voltage transmission lines to end-users, such as homes, businesses, and industrial facilities.
+The view case is EV charging stations where customers come in to charge their vehicles.
 This analysis becomes even more critical with the rise of EVs, as it transforms the energy landscape.

 ## Top Five Reasons for the Project's Significance: